 The Post Office Research Centre was opened by the Queen in 1975, following its move from Dollis Hill in London.
-The new site in east Suffolk was chosen for its flat and uncluttered landscape, ideal for testing the radio-based communication systems of the day.
+The site in east Suffolk was chosen for its flat and uncluttered landscape, ideal for testing the radio-based communication systems of the day.

 At the heart of the Adastral Park facility lies a comprehensive and superbly built Acoustic Laboratory.
 It was here that many ground breaking developments in telecommunications and speech recognition systems were tested and measured until the lab slowly fell into disuse during the late 1990s.
-The acoustic lab, which remains fully equipped and intact, is situated at the base of the 200ft radio tower which dominates the local skyline and is easily recognisable from the nearby A12.
+The acoustic lab is situated at the base of the 200ft radio tower which dominates the local skyline and is easily recognisable from the nearby A12.

 We are able to offer artists access to BT’s historic acoustic spaces and acoustic tools before scheduled renovation begins later this year.